⊙ Gone Home

 I want to remember the man who taught me arithmetic before I started kindergarten, who watched in delight as my mom read to me and I recited the sounds back to her because even though I didn’t have language yet I could keep time and mimic sound, and turn pages uncomprehendingly.
 I want to remember the man who sat me on the counter in his workshop as he made my brother’s bed, who leaned a stepladder against the apple tree and said “go for it”, who pushed my bike and ran behind me and then stopped running.
 Who took me camping and swimming and taught me to drive when I was ten.

-I want to remember the way my dad and my brother and I built our playhouse, and our barn, and rebuilt the cabin next to the real house on our plot.
+I want to remember the way my dad and my brother and I built our playhouse, and our barn, and rebuilt the cabin next to the main house on our plot.
 I want to remember planting trees and building wood kilns and building bonfires and awkwardly asking the fire department if they wanted any lemonade.

 I want to remember the countless camping trips, the rain and sleet and non-stop inclement weather, the hikes and songs and skits and competitions and events.